llm·monitor

 The prompt

-"Explain the theory of relativity in simple terms."
+"Explain theory of relativity simply"

 How tok/s is calculated

-Wherever possible we use the inference engine's own timing — never wall-clock from the bench runner, which would conflate network latency with decode speed.
+Wherever possible we use the inference engine's own timing—never wall-clock from the bench runner, which would conflate network latency with decode speed.

 Status semantics